-2 Gov't Code § 54963 (added).
-Decision; judicial review
+Gov't Code § 54963 (added).
+Decision of local agency; judicial review

-3 54963. (a) This section applies to a decision of a local agency as defined in

-4 Section 1121.250 of the Code of Civil Procedure, other than by a school district,

-- 5 suspending, demoting, or dismissing an officer or employee, revoking or denying - 6 an application for a permit, license, or other entitlement, or denying an application 7 for any retirement benefit or allowance - 7 for any retirement benefit or allowance.

-8 (b) If the decision is not announced at the close of the hearing, the date, time, 9 and place of the announcement of the decision shall be announced at the 10 hearing.

-11 (c) Judicial review of the decision shall be under Title 2 (commencing with 12 1120) of Part 3 of the Code of Civil Procedure.
+- 54963. (a) This section applies to a decision of a local agency as defined in Section 1121.250 of the Code of Civil Procedure, other than by a school district, suspending, demoting, or dismissing an officer or employee, revoking or denying an application for a permit, license, or other entitlement, or denying an application for any retirement benefit or allowance. - (b) If the decision is not announced at the close of the hearing, the date, time, and place of the announcement of the decision shall be announced at the hearing. - (c) Judicial review of the decision shall be under Title 2 (commencing with 1120) of Part 3 of the Code of Civil Procedure.